- Fisheries Home

 2013 Bottlenose Dolphin Unusual Mortality Event in Florida

 Under the Marine Mammal Protection Act of 1972 (as amended), an Unusual Mortality Event (UME) has been declared for bottlenose dolphins in the Indian River Lagoon (IRL) System along the east coast of Florida from January 2013 through the present.
 Elevated strandings of bottlenose dolphins have occurred in the northern and central Indian River Lagoon system in Brevard County.

-Current bottlenose dolphin strandings are almost three times the historical average for the Indian River Lagoon.
 All age classes of bottlenose dolphins are involved, but the majority of animals are older adults and a few juveniles.